meatball133/crystal/concepts/ranges/about.md

 ## Range methods

 Ranges do have a set of methods that can be used to work with them.
-These methods when for example want to get the sum of all the values in the range, or check if the range includes a value.
+For example, these methods can be used to get the sum of all the values in the range or check if the range includes a value.

 | Method                  | Description                                                             | Example                         |
 | ----------------------- | ----------------------------------------------------------------------- | ------------------------------- |